 SAFETY & TOOLS

-Before we start make sure you have a thick kitchen towel, you will be using the towel to hold the oyster in place and to protect your hands.
+Before we start shucking oysters make sure you have a thick kitchen towel, you will be using the towel to hold the oyster in place and to protect your hands.

 Next you will need a good shucking tool.
-You want to find a shucker that is slightly pointy.
-Shucker tips that are too rounded will not allow you to jab into the opening with precision and you will end up just peeling off shell bits.
-Refrain from using a sharp knife, it’s dangerous and you don’t need it to be *that* pointy to get the job done right 🙂
+You want to find a shucker that has a slightly pointy tip, this will allow you to anchor into the oyster gap better.
+Shucker tips that have a rounded tip will not allow you to jab into the opening with precision and you will end up just shredding off shell bits.
+Refrain from using a sharp knife as well.
+It's dangerous and you don't need it to be *that* pointy to get the job done right 🙂

-First, let’s get this myth out of the way.
-You don’t need super human strength to do this.
-Essentially, all we are doing is getting the tool in the right spot and prying it opened with a series of wiggling and see-sawing motions — you’ll need some force but not a lot.
+First, let's get this myth out of the way.
+You don't need super human strength to shuck oysters.
+Essentially, all we are doing is getting the tool in the right spot and prying it opened with a series of side to side wiggling and see-sawing motions -- you'll need some force but not a lot.

-- First, let’s clean them!
+- First, let's clean them!
 Grab a bristley brush, kitchen brush or old toothbrush and clean the outsides of the shell under running water really well.
-Get all the nooks and crannies, unless you like the taste of sand and grit! 😛
+Get all the nooks and crannies, we don't want to eat sand and grit! 😛

 - Now, let's look at the oyster's shape, there will be a bottom and a top.
 The bottom of the oyster is rounded like a round belly (this is where the oyster meat actually sits) and the top would be the flatter side of the shell.